 — Naval Ravikant

-As someone who's fanatical about independence and freedom, I thought Naval's shift of how he viewed freedom was interesting.
+As someone who also values independence and freedom, I thought Naval's shift of how he viewed freedom was interesting.
 I understood it as Freedom To being the freedom to say "Yes" and Freedom From is the freedom to say "No".

 I'm in a primarily Freedom to stage of my life, but it's clear achieving true autonomy over your life requires both.
 You need to be free to chase your dreams, and you need to be free to decline beliefs, problems, or opportunities that impede those dreams.
 Later in the interview, Naval expands on his beliefs on freedom and money when he is asked about decision making and his current role as the CEO of AngelList.
 Here's an excerpt: